SKI SCHOOLS. WHY DON’T THEY WORK BETTER?

 Every ski resort has ski schools and plenty of instructors.
 Hundreds of thousands of skiers have spent money with them over probably millions of hours of skiing.
 So the key question surely must be why are there not more excellent skiers?
 Why are so many skiers frustrated by their not having progressed as they had both hoped and expected?
 Why is there so much and so prevalent disappointment in ski schools?

-Is it because those skiers are not motivated?
-Is it because all those skiers are basically useless people?
+Is it because those skiers are not motivated or are basically useless people?
 Is it because they are all too dumb to comprehend?
 Are they physically incapable?
 Does good skiing require some kind of super-human ability that only a few possess?

 Of course not.

 So some other influence must be at work.
 Perhaps the model that underlies the ski schools industry is less effective than it ought to be.
-Perhaps the way ski instructors are produced, produces good skiers but not many effective teachers.
+Maybe the way ski instructors are produced, produces good skiers but not many effective teachers.
 Perhaps the ski schools ‘ clients are given inappropriate expectations.
-Perhaps the realm of possibilities, and their time scales are not elucidated.
+Or it could be the realm of possibilities, and their time scales are not elucidated.

 I have my own views as to the causes, but this is not the place to expand upon them.
 Whatever it is, there remains on the slopes a veritable host of skiers who when questioned admit to levels of personal disappointment that are very saddening, and in my view avoidable.

-Commonly, especially in adults, self-imposed limits are accepted based on thoughts such as “Oh well, you have to be different from me, to be any good; it must need a special kind of person”.
+Commonly, especially in adults, skiers accept self-imposed limits based on thoughts such as “Oh well, you have to be different from me, to be any good; it must need a special kind of person”.
 Or more commonly amongst us chaps perhaps – “Yeah well, I’m bloody good, me.
 I can get down anything!”
 The open question being “Yes, but how?”

 How easy is it?